IgniteUI/igniteui-docfx/en/components/overlay_position.md

     | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |
 <div class="divider"></div>

-3. **Auto** - Positions the element as in **Connected** positioning strategy and re-positions the element in the view port (calculating a different start point) in case the element is partially out of view.
+3. **Auto** - Positions the element as in **Connected** positioning strategy and re-positions the element in the view port (calculating a different start point and direction) in case the element is partially out of view.
 Defaults to:

     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       |
     |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|